AFatNiBBa/font-class/package/ui/readMe.md

 ## Objective
 This package aims to provide a customizable component for each SVG in Font Awesome 6.6 Pro for free, but with some peculiarities:
-- **Non global**: There are no global classes like "fad", "fa-circle-xmark", etc...
+- **Non global**: There are no global clas1s like "fad", "fa-circle-xmark", etc...
 - **Actual SVGs**: It doesn't use a font, what you're going to include in your program are actual SVGs
 - **Completely tree shakable**: You can import each icon separately, in fact you actually can't do otherwise since there are A LOT of icons
 - **TypeScript package**: The package is not compiled, it ships directly in TypeScript and SCSS